phillyc/phillyc.github.io/project/pages/getting_the_most.md

 ### Communication

 The first critical peice of the managment stack is communication.
 I know it's cliched, but sometimes cliches are true.
-If your team lacks good communication tools and culture, your products will suffer.
+If your team lacks good communication tools and culture, your product will suffer.

 Our shop has a self hosted [GitLab][1] server, where we track all of our open issues.
 Every issue gets a number automatically, which we use heavily in our communication.
 Developers are also encouraged to use the issue discussion wall as a sort of mental dumping ground for any info that may be relevant to solving the issue.

 [Basecamp](https://basecamp.com/) handles our outward facing communications.
 Any time I'm contacted by a user about a bug or feature, I ask them if I can cross post the result of our discussion to Basecamp.
 This helps bring one on one conversations into the open, where other users who may be affected by the same issues can eavesdrop, or even contribute.
 Additionally, this improves my part timers ability to see context for the work they are assigned.

-We use [Hipchat](http://hipchat.com) for our day to day chatting.
+We use [Slack](http://slack.com) for our day to day chatting.
 I've found that having a less permanent comm tool helps greese the wheels of progress.
 This is where your team culture can really shine.
-We typically use this to share links, make jokes, and blow off steam.
+We typically use this to share links and make jokes.
 We only allow developers into this channel and that allows us to grow our own culture, in a less professional setting.
 Since we effectively have this channel open all the time, it allows for instant and critical messages to be broadcast to the whole team.

 ### Organization